Welcome to the IT Helpdesk website of the University of Helsinki | HELPDESK

 Multifactor Authentication (MFA) improves information security by making scam attempts more difficult for cybercriminals.
 MFA is a feature that provides additional security when logging in to many of the University's services, and it uses a separate device to authenticate.

-This guide includes the most important instructions related to passwords.
+This guide includes the most important instructions related to the use of information technology for new University staff and students.
 You can find more help from this instructions site by using, for example, the search.
 If you cannot solve the problem with the instructions, don’t hesitate to contact the IT Helpdesk.
-The password linked to the University’s user account is valid for one year at a time.
-Of course, you can change your password more often for information security reasons.

 Current topics

-Service disruption in CurreChat, IT device order tool, Download Centre and other OpenShift-based services from 15 March approx. 3 PM onward
+Service breaks in CurreChat, IT device order tool, Download Centre and other OpenShift-based services 21 April 2026 from 10 AM to 1 PM

-A service disruption concerning the University’s OpenShift-based applications — incl.
-CurreChat, the IT device order tool Onify, the mobile subscriptions ordering tool, Download Centre, and the Ryhti tool for managing group storage spaces—was detected from 15 March approx. 3 PM onward.
-OpenShift services are currently unavailable due to the service break.
-We are currently resolving the issue.
+The University’s OpenShift-based applications — incl.
+CurreChat, the IT device order tool Onify, the mobile subscriptions ordering tool, Download Centre, and the Ryhti tool for managing group storage spaces—will experience service breaks on 21 April 2026, between 10 AM to 1 PM.
+The service break is due to an OpenShift version update.
+See affected applications in this bulletin.

 Cookie management